LouisGaravaglia/iTranslate/README.md

 After entering a language that they would like a translation (up to 65 languages are supported) to, a backend call to the IBM Watson Language Translator API will then get the translation.

 The viewport then scrolls down one more time to display that translation next to the original lyrics received from a call to the Lyrics API.

+**Data Flow**

+Get song objects from Spotify based on the value the user searched for.
+Take that artist name and song name from the Spotify object and make a call to the backend to see if it's already in the database.
+If so, retrieve from db.
+Otherwise, use that Spotify artist name, song, and album to make an API call to get song lyrics.
+Patch those lyrics in the Tracks table in database with the matching song.
+When we receive which language the user wants the song translated to, check databse to see if we have that language/translation in database.
+If so, retrieve from db.
+Otherwise, make a call to Translation API to get translated lyrics and store in a Translations table in DB.

+This way, everything goes through the database first and keeps a consitent approach to how all aspects of the app function.

 **Tech Stack**